All the elements that go together to make up a PC fall into

 It supports a wide variety of fonts, font sizes, text foreground and background colors.

-You can format it so that envelopes and labels can be printed.
+You can format it so that envelopes and labels can be printed. - EXCEL is a spread sheet program for creating and

 It contains functions that allow powerful calculations for general, accounting and engineering type problems.

-Charts and graphs can be generated to better show relationships between variables.
+Charts and graphs can be generated to better show relationships between variables. - POWERPOINT enables you to create powerful slide show

-• ACCESS is a database program that can be used to keep track of large amounts of related data that can be output in any manner you need.
+Color, animation and a number of effects can be used to enhance your slide show. - ACCESS is a database program that can be used to keep track of large amounts of related data that can be output in any manner you need.